Exchizz/FWC/README.md

 # How to install
-1. Copy or link /fwc* to /usr/local/sbin/
+1. Copy or link fwc* to /usr/local/sbin/
 2. copy content of repo to /etc/firewall/